| News | Drivers

 Cut the power

 When stationary, turn the vehicle off to reduce loss of unnecessary power.
-You could also avoid driving in busy periods of the day (such as rush hour) where possible, when you are more likely to be sat in traffic with your vehicle switched on.
+If possible, you could also avoid driving in busy periods of the day (such as rush hour), when you are more likely to be sitting in traffic with your vehicle switched on.

 driving an ev